uu-python/participants/self_introduction.md

 Hi!
-My name is Jiaxi.
+My name is Jiaxi.Nice to meet you!